-Our staff take part in weekly PCR testing and twice a week lateral flow testing, while our residents complete a PCR test every 28 days.
+Our staff take part in weekly PCR testing and three times a week lateral flow testing, while our residents complete a PCR test every 28 days.

-Our staff team and residents have already received their first vaccination with some staff having already received their second.
+Our staff team and residents have already received their second vaccination and Boosters

 - Safe admissions:

-We remain open to safe admissions, where new residents self-isolate for a 14-day period.
+We remain open to safe admissions, where new residents self-isolate for a 14-day period following discharge from hospital only.
 Following their self-isolation, all new residents will take a Covid-19 test and will join the same re-testing cycle as other residents.